RVentura09/CovidProject/README.md

 - **SQL Queries**: There are two `.sql` files containing queries designed to explore the previously mentioned datasets.
 Each file includes a total of six queries.

-- **Tableau Dashboard**: This folder contains the project in `.twb` format and an image of the final dashboard `Dashboard.jpg`.
+- **Tableau Dashboard**: This folder contains the project in `.twb` format and an image of the final dashboard `Dashboard.jpg`.The dashboard is also available at [TableauPublic](https://public.tableau.com/views/TableauDashboard_17298852675510/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
 Additionally, it includes a summary of the queries performed on the original dataset in the file `TableauQueries.sql`.
 Within the TableauDataset folder, you will find the results of these queries in `.csv` format.
 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ## Disclaimer
   This project is based on the idea of [Alex the Analyst](https://www.youtube.com/channel/UC7cs8q-gJRlGwj4A8OmCmXg).